What is an e-cigarette?

 Most recently, on June 5th 2018, Proposition E, the ban on the sale of flavored tobacco (San Francisco Health Code 19Q), was affirmed with support from over 68% of San Francisco voters.
 The new law bans the local sale of flavored tobacco products including e-cigarette liquids, flavored little cigars, and menthol cigarettes.
 The law only affects retailers and does not criminalize the use of these products by individuals.

 Education and enforcement of the new law will be a collaborative effort from programs under the Population Health Division of SFDPH including Environmental Health and the Tobacco Free Project.
 These efforts will include working with local retailers and community based organizations to support the transition.
 An educational campaign will focus on bringing awareness to the new law, the harms of flavored tobacco, and expanded resources for cutting back and quitting smoking.

 San Francisco Health Code Article 19N

-California Health and Safety Code 119405 prohibits the sales of e-cigarettes to minors.
+California Penal Code Section 308 prohibits the sales of e-cigarettes to minors.
 Effective April 2014, San Francisco Health Code Article 19N prohibits the use of e-cigarettes wherever traditional cigarettes are prohibited.
 This generally means smoking or using e-cigarettes (vaping) is only permitted at the curb.
 Sales of e-cigarettes in San Francisco require a tobacco permit, just like cigarettes.

 Please see below for additional laws and regulation that govern e-cigarette usage in San Francisco